Searching for the Shortest-wavelength Aromatic Infrared Bands: No Evidence for the Predicted 1.05 $\mu$m Polycyclic Aromatic Hydrocarbon Feature: Conclusion

 \item We detect the 770 and 850~nm features in the Gaia XP spectra of BD+40~4223.
 The strengths of both features are consistent with the strength of the 770 and 850~nm feature measured for 24 million stars across the sky~\citep{2025ApJ...988....5G}.

-\item Since the 1.05~$\mu$m feature is from cationic PAHs, it non-detection poses challenges for our current models of interstellar dust.
-It suggests revisions may be required to our assumptions on the charge distribution of PAH molecules (i.e., ionized versus neutral, cationic versus anionic) or the types of PAH molecules themselves (i.e., species of PAHs).
+\item Since the 1.05~$\mu$m feature is from cationic PAHs, {its} non-detection poses challenges for our current models of interstellar dust. {Taking our results here together with non-detections of neutral electronic transitions as well as other deviations from the typical PAH models \citep[e.g.,][]{2005ApJ...632..316H, 2015ApJ...807...95S, 2021ApJ...916...52T,2025MNRAS.544.3280T}, this} suggests revisions may be required to our assumptions on the charge distribution of PAH molecules (i.e., ionized versus neutral, cationic versus anionic) or {the chemical nature of the molecules themselves}.

 \item Our non-detection of the 1.05~$\mu$m feature does not preclude the existence of other spectral features from PAH electronic transitions.
-Since the 1.05~$\mu$m feature is believed to originate from PAH cations, electronic transitions from neutral PAHs or PAH anions may exist at other near-infrared wavelengths.
+Since the 1.05~$\mu$m feature is believed to originate from PAH cations, electronic transitions from neutral PAHs or PAH anions may exist at other near-infrared wavelengths~{(though, despite dedicated searches, neutral electronic transitions have yet to be confirmed)}.
 Additionally, the cationic species that have been measured in the laboratory may not be representative of the PAH cations present in the interstellar medium, which could have electronic transitions at other wavelengths.
 We nevertheless find no compelling evidence for other interstellar features on the sight line toward BD+40~4223.

 \end{enumerate}

 Although the sight line toward BD+40~4223 seems prototypical of the diffuse interstellar medium, we emphasize that follow-up work is yet required to diagnose whether or not the feature exists in astrophysical environments.
 The 1.05~$\mu$m feature falls in the bands of JWST, SPHEREx, as well as various ground-based near-infrared spectrographs.
 Observations with such instruments and facilities toward other parts of our Galaxy---as well as those in other galaxies---are vital to assessing whether the 1.05~$\mu$m feature, or other features arising from electronic transitions, are present in the spectra of interstellar PAHs.